-- 2.29 A prime example of this type of professional learning is the Teacher Learning and Leadership Program (TLLP).
+2.41 A prime example of this type of professional learning is the Teacher Learning and Leadership Program (TLLP).
 In the final report on the 2017-18 program, a group of respected education researchers once again found that "by providing the conditions (funding, training, and ongoing support) for a self-selected and self-directed professional development effort, the TLLP facilitates active, collaborative learning that is embedded in teachers' work, informed by evidence, and provides opportunities for authentic leadership experiences."
 The benefits of this learning are enjoyed not only by the teams involved, but also by the broader school community.
-"TLLP projects have a positive effect on students' engagement, attitude, and learning experience" the researchers found, and "some TLLP projects help develop better connections with parents and local communities as well" (Campbell et al. 2018). - 2.30 Teachers across the province were greatly disappointed to learn of the government's decision to cancel funding for TLLP projects for the 2018-19 school year.
-We hope this is not an indication of the direction the government will be taking in the months and years ahead.
+"TLLP projects have a positive effect on students' engagement, attitude, and learning experience" the researchers found, and "some TLLP projects help develop better connections with parents and local communities as well" (Campbell et al. 2018).

+2.42 Teachers across the province were greatly disappointed to learn of the government's decision to cancel funding for TLLP projects for the 2018-19 school year.
+We are still awaiting news about the continuation of the program.
 Especially given the changes that are being made to curriculum, it is imperative that more resources be provided for teacher-led, teacher-directed professional development - the most efficient and effective form of professional learning.
 This will ensure that teachers' knowledge is relevant and up-to-date, based on the current, job-embedded experiences of our colleagues, and designed to address the needs of our students (CEA 2015; Darling-Hammond and McLaughlin 1995).

-2.31 Holding School Boards to Account
+2.43 Holding School Boards to Account